Jeff Bezos donating record $200 million to Smithsonian for Air and Space Museum upgrades

 “This historic gift will help the Smithsonian achieve its goal of reaching every classroom in America by creating a world-class learning center with access and inspiration at its heart,” Mr. Bunch added.
 “We are grateful to Jeff for his generosity and for his passion and commitment to education, innovation and technology.
 This donation will fuel our nation’s future leaders and innovators.

 The Air and Space Museum was established in 1946 and opened its current building on the Mall in 1976.
-Historic aircraft and spacecraft from its collection are displayed there and at an annex, the Stephen F. Udvar-Hazy Center in Chantilly, Virginia.
+Historic aircraft and spacecraft from its collection are displayed there and at an annex, the Steven F. Udvar-Hazy Center in Chantilly, Virginia.

 The Smithsonian said the “Bezos Center” will be housed in a new facility that will be constructed on the east side of the museum’s plaza on the Mall and will feature programs and activities geared toward students.

-Prior to the novel coronavirus pandemic erupting, the Air and Space Museum was among the most popular of some 21 different facilities currently operated by the Smithsonian, according to its website.
+Prior to the coronavirus pandemic, the Air and Space Museum was among the most popular of some 21 different facilities currently operated by the Smithsonian, according to its website.

 In 2019, for example, the Smithsonian said its museums were visited a total of 22.1 million times.
 That includes around 3.2 million visits logged by the Air and Space Museum and 1.3 million at the Udvar-Hazy Center.